 - Provision of aids and resources to support learning.

-- Access to advice/assessment from School Nurse Practitioner, School Nurse and Doctors.
+- Access to advice/assessment from School Nurse Practitioner and Doctors.

-- 1:1 support is provided from trained school staff when children are self-administering medication.
+- 1:1 support is provided by trained school staff when children are self-administering medication.

 - First Aid Training is undertaken by all staff and the school also has specialist first aiders available on site as well.